Return Soon for More Staff Announcements for Summer 2019!

 University of Houston, BA

-Chris has been the Head LD Coach at Strake Jesuit in Houston, TX for 9 years.
-He has coached champions at Grapevine, UT Austin, Greenhill, Victory Briefs (now Harvard-Westlake), Bronx Science, and Berkeley.
-He has coached students to finals at every TOC bid tournament in Texas along with at least semifinalists at 8 different TOC Octafinal bids.
-Chris has worked for 16 years as a coach, judge, tournament director, and institute director.
-A staple of the community and a common sight at nearly every one of the major tournaments, Chris was awarded the Bronx Achievement Award for his contributions to the debate community, and this year alone has coached the champions of St. Mark's in Dallas, TX, and the UT Austin Tournament.
+Chris has been the Head LD Coach at Strake Jesuit in Houston, TX for 10 years.
+He has coached the champions of Grapevine, UT Austin, University of Houston, St. Mark's, Lexington, CPS, Victory Briefs (now Harvard-Westlake), and Berkeley.
+He is also the coach of the 2018 TFA State champion.
+He has coached students to finals at every TOC bid tournament in Texas along with at least semifinalists at 8 different TOC Octafinal bid tournaments.
+His debaters have won the Greenhill, Lake Highland Prep, Bronx, Sunvite, and TDC round robins and have been named top speakers at Greenhill, St. Mark's, TFA State, Stanford, Harvard to name a few.
+Chris has worked for 17 years as a coach, judge, tabroom director, and institute director.
+He is currently a member of the National Speech and Debate Association LD topic wording committee.
+A staple of the community and a common sight at nearly every major national tournament, Chris was awarded the Bronx Achievement Award for his contributions to the debate community.

 Dulles High School, TX, '18